andestech/buildroot-external/readme.txt

   $ make andes_ae350_defconfig

-If you want to customize the packages:
+If you want to customize your configuration:

   $ make menuconfig

 Build everything
 ----------------
-Note: you will need to have access to the network, since Buildroot will download the packages' sources.
+Note: you will need to access to the network, since Buildroot will download the packages' sources.

   $ make